Aman-git06/Ecommerce-sales-project/README.md

 🧹 Data Cleaning

-The raw dataset was processed using Python (Pandas) by removing null values and filtering out invalid entries such as zero or negative revenue, cost, and units.
-New features like profit, margin percentage, revenue per unit, and time-based attributes (month, quarter, year) were created to enrich the dataset.
-A margin classification flag was also added to categorize performance, and no duplicate records were found after validation.
+The raw dataset was cleaned using Python (Pandas) by removing missing values and filtering out incorrect entries like zero or negative revenue, cost, and units.
+New useful columns such as profit, profit percentage, revenue per unit, and time-related fields (month, quarter, year) were created.
+Products were also categorized based on profit performance to make analysis easier.
+No duplicate records were found after cleaning.

 🧠 SQL Analysis

-A set of 12 SQL queries was developed to extract key business insights from the cleaned dataset.
-These queries covered overall KPIs, regional and category-wise performance, top products, monthly trends using window functions, customer segmentation, lifetime value analysis, and cohort identification.
-Additional queries enabled cross-tab analysis and prepared base data for forecasting models.
+SQL was used to explore and analyze the cleaned data through multiple queries.
+These queries helped in understanding sales performance across regions and categories, identifying top-performing products, tracking monthly trends, and analyzing different customer segments.
+Additional queries were written to compare data across categories and prepare data for future trend analysis.

 📊 Power BI Dashboard

-An interactive 6-page Power BI dashboard was built to visualize insights effectively.
-It includes an executive overview with KPI cards and trends, product and regional performance analysis, customer segmentation and LTV insights, cohort retention visualization, and a forecasting page with projected revenue trends.
-The dashboard focuses on clarity, interactivity, and decision-making support.
+An interactive dashboard was created in Power BI to present the insights visually.
+It includes an overview of sales and profit, detailed product and regional analysis, customer behavior insights, retention patterns, and future sales trends.
+The dashboard is designed to be simple, interactive, and helpful for making business decisions.

+🔁 Cohort Analysis

+Customers were grouped based on the month they made their first purchase, and their activity was tracked in the following months to see how many returned to buy again.
+This helps in understanding customer retention over time.
+The analysis showed that enterprise customers tend to return more often and stay longer compared to small medium bussiness and retail customers, making them more valuable for the business.